Each novel tells a character’s story but there are themes and motifs that pop up in one or more of my novels or short fiction.

 Over a cuppa

 Characters sit alone in a café or meet up with friends; they gather round a kitchen table, curl up on the sofa or ease themselves into armchairs.
 They carry rattling cups on trays into the living room or wander with a mug out into the garden.
-It is an order shouted above the buzz of conversation, a ceremony of tea leaves and teapots or a kettle poured over a couple of spoonfuls of instant.
+It is an order shouted above the buzz of conversation, a ceremony of tea bags and teapots or a kettle poured over a couple of spoonfuls of instant.

 A cuppa is yearned for, huddled over or left to go cold.
 Some are spilled, pushed away or forgotten; lips are burned, glasses steam up, hands feel warmed.